scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - Selecting and registering the set of path segments via which the AS wants to be reached.
 - Managing certificates and keys to secure inter-AS communication.
 Each PCB contains signatures of all on-path ASes and each time the Control Service of an AS receives a PCB, it validates the PCB's authenticity.
 When the Control Service lacks an intermediate certificate, it can query the Control Service of the neighboring AS that sent the PCB.

-**Note:** The Control Service of an AS must not be confused with a border router.
+**Note:** The Control Service of an AS is decoupled from SCION border routers.
 The Control Service of a specific AS is part of the Control Plane, is responsible for *finding and registering suitable paths*, and can be deployed anywhere inside the AS.
 Border routers are deployed at the edge of an AS and their main tasks are to *forward data packets*.

 ### Path Segments